zhaben/dsc-1-02-06-while-loops-break-continue-lab-online-ds-sp-000/README.md

 slices_of_pie = 6
 slices_eaten = 0
 # use a while loop to eat each slice of pie
-# add eaxh slice to the slices_eaten variable
+# add each slice to the slices_eaten variable
 ```